SUKHMAN-SINGH-1612/Web-Development/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the code and resources for your own learning purposes.

----

-Feel free to customize this README to better fit your specific learning goals and preferences.
-Happy coding! 🚀